 Solving a sequence of puzzles, riddles, or ciphers is frequently required in these games to unlock a code and move to the next stage.
 They can be played in tangible or digital versions and are becoming increasingly well-liked as pastimes and exercises in teamwork.

-Remember that these are only guidelines; you may change them to suit your tastes or invent your changes to make the game more entertaining.
+Remember that these are only guidelines; you may change them to suit your preferences or invent your own modifications to make the game more entertaining.